In addition to the restrictions and requirements in part 7861.0260, the following apply to the conduct of electronic pull-tabs.

 In addition to the requirements of subpart 1, the following items pertain to the conduct of a progressive electronic pull-tab game.

 A progressive electronic pull-tab game may only be played with deals having the same form number from the same family and manufacturer.

-Each deal in a progressive electronic pull-tab game must contribute the same amount towards the progressive jackpot.
+Each ticket or deal in a progressive electronic pull-tab game must contribute the same amount toward the progressive jackpot.
 When the progressive jackpot reaches the jackpot amount listed on the flare, no additional contribution may be made to the progressive jackpot.

 The player with a pull-tab ticket that allows the player to be a potential jackpot winner must select a progressive jackpot window or windows to be opened or uncovered.

 If there is no seal prize winner or the progressive jackpot is not won, the next deal may be put in play or the progressive electronic pull-tab game may be closed.

 When a progressive jackpot of $600 or more is won, the organization must:

 have the winner complete and sign a winner verification form.
 The winner verification form must include the eligibility acknowledgment in part 7861.0260, subpart 5, item E;

 furnish the winner with applicable federal and state tax forms, if any;

 collect completed federal and state tax forms, if any, from the winner;